Tradition gets swift kick at a Kentucky Derby like no other

 It would have helped Lookin At Lucky, the Derby favorite in 2010.
 He got pinned to the rail coming out of the gate and had nowhere to go until making a late run and finishing sixth.

-With only 18 horses entered, however, the No. 1 and No. 20 posts would not be used.
+The Derby field was reduced to 17 after King Guillermo was scratched Thursday because of a fever.
+As a result, posts No. 1, 2 and 20 will be vacant.
+However, the horses still keep their same post position numbers.

-Finnick the Fierce drew the No. 1 post.
+Finnick the Fierce drew the No. 1 post, but will move in two spots.
 The chestnut gelding is missing his right eye, the result of a congenital cataract, so he won't see the rest of the field on his right.

-Authentic drew the No. 20 post, giving him less ground to make up as the field sprints away from the gate.
+Authentic drew the No. 20 post, but he'll move in one spot, giving him less ground to make up as the field sprints away from the gate.

 ''For those two horses, it's a real advantage,'' Jordan said.